 Diving Day Trips

 Calm waters for all levels or challenging but unforgettable spots, we have choices for all!!
-In just one day you will have the chance to see colorful corals, surprising and most well-known marine life.
+In just one day you will have the chance to see colorful corals and surprising and most well-known marine life.

 Our 2-3 days packages were tailored for whom wish to get the best of our diving trips.
 Choose your package according to your expectations and level.
 From the pick up to the drop off including the night in a lovely resort, you will leave with incredible memories.

-We have created our safaris so that you can enjoy all the beauty that Bali offers us without missing anything.
-You will be guided around the island of the Gods, in a relaxed and pleasant atmosphere, between beautiful paysayges and unusual marine life.
+We have created our safaris so that you can enjoy all the beauty that Bali offers without missing anything.
+You will be guided around the island of the Gods, in a relaxed and pleasant atmosphere, between beautiful landscapes and unusual marine life.

 About Diving in Bali

-Bali has 15 diving Destinations that offer a lot a variety in diving style … from relative fresh waters to tropical temperature, from still too strong current, from macro critters to giant creatures like mantas, mola-mola and sharks.
+Bali has 15 diving destinations that offer a lot a variety in diving style … from relative fresh waters to tropical temperature, from still to strong current, from macro critters to giant creatures like manta rays, mola-mola sunfish and sharks.
 There is a lot to explore, would you be a beginner or an experienced diver seeking for some new discoveries.
-Reef, walls, canyons, caves, wrecks and artificial reefs, Bali has it all.
+Coral reefs, walls, canyons, caves, wrecks and artificial reefs, Bali has it all.

 The moon exerts a strong influence on the tide.
 Full and new moon, when the moon and sun are aligned, produce the spring tides, highest highs and lowest lows tides.
 First and last quarter moon, produce more moderate tides.
 At many of Bali’s dive sites, the tide has a stronger effect on dive conditions then seasons.
 Knowing your tide-table can really make a huge difference as you will have ideal conditions on the right tide, whenever the season.

 About the Coral Triangle